goofy2k/TTGO-TAudio/README.md

 Need to make an overview of relevant examples and libraries.
 Need to translate example on other hardware to the TTGO TAudio T9 V1.6

-## Overview per hardware componnet and platform
+## Overview per hardware component and code platform

 Often, examples depend on more than one hardware component.
 To prevent double entries in the tables, the examples are numbered such that cross references can be made.
 Also cross-references are not made double.
 They are only given for more supportive modalities, such as WiFi, BT, SD card reader.